Nonparametric methods for doubly robust estimation of continuous treatment effects: Proof of Theorem 2

 By condition (e) of Theorem 2, the classes $(\mathcal{F}_\pi,\mathcal{F}_\mu,\mathcal{F}_\varpi,\mathcal{F}_m)$ are uniformly bounded (i.e., their minimal envelopes are bounded above by some constant).
 Similarly the class $\mathcal{F}_\pi^{-1}$ is also uniformly bounded by the second part of condition (e).
 Therefore the constructed class $\Xi$ is bounded as well, so that condition (d) of Lemma 1 holds.

-Condition (e) of Lemma 1 can be verified by using permanence or stability properties of the uniform entropy integral \autocite{andrews1994empirical,van1996weak,van2006estimating}.
+Condition (e) of Lemma 1 can be verified by using permanence or stability properties of the uniform entropy integral \citep{andrews1994empirical,van1996weak,van2006estimating}.
 Specifically, by condition (e) of Theorem 2, the classes $(\mathcal{F}_\pi,\mathcal{F}_\mu,\mathcal{F}_\varpi,\mathcal{F}_m)$ all have a finite uniform entropy integral (as does the single function $Y$, or any finite set of functions).
-Therefore by Theorem 3 of \textcite{andrews1994empirical}, since $\mathcal{F}_\pi^{-1}$ is appropriately bounded with finite envelope, it follows that the class $\Xi$ also has a finite uniform entropy integral.
+Therefore by Theorem 3 of \citet{andrews1994empirical}, since $\mathcal{F}_\pi^{-1}$ is appropriately bounded with finite envelope, it follows that the class $\Xi$ also has a finite uniform entropy integral.
 Thus condition (e) of Lemma 1 holds.
-For results similar to Theorem 3 of \textcite{andrews1994empirical}, also see Theorem 2.10.20 of \textcite{van1996weak}, and Lemma 5.1 and subsequent examples of \textcite{van2006estimating}.
+For results similar to Theorem 3 of \citet{andrews1994empirical}, also see Theorem 2.10.20 of \citet{van1996weak}, and Lemma 5.1 and subsequent examples of \citet{van2006estimating}.

-Thus since the conditions of Lemma 1 hold, the sequence $\{ \Gn V_n( \cdot) : n\geq 1\}$ with $V_n(\xi)=\sqrt{h} \mathbf{g}_{ha}(A) K_{ha}(A) \xi(\mathbf{Z})$ is stochastically equicontinuous, and since $||\hat\xi-\overline\xi||_\mathcal{Z}=\sup_{\mathbf{z} \in \mathcal{Z}} |\xi(\mathbf{z};\boldsymbol{\hat\eta})-\xi(\mathbf{z};\boldsymbol{\overline\eta})| = o_p(1)$, it therefore follows that
+Thus since the conditions of Lemma 1 hold, the sequence $\{ \Gn V_n( \cdot) : n\geq 1\}$ with $V_n(\xi)=\sqrt{h} \bg_{ha}(A) K_{ha}(A) \xi(\bZ)$ is stochastically equicontinuous, and since $||\hat\xi-\overline\xi||_\mathcal{Z}=\sup_{\bz \in \mathcal{Z}} |\hat\xi(\bz;\hat\pi,\hat\mu)-\xi(\bz;\overline\pi,\overline\mu)| = o_p(1)$, it therefore follows that

-Combined with the fact that $\mathbf{g}_{ha}(a)^\T \mathbf{\hat{D}}_{ha}^{-1}=O_p(1)$, this implies that $R_{n,1}=o_p(1/\sqrt{nh})$ and so is asymptotically negligible.
+Combined with the fact that $\bg_{ha}(a)^\T \mathbf{\hat{D}}_{ha}^{-1}=O_p(1)$, this implies that $R_{n,1}=o_p(1/\sqrt{nh})$ and so is asymptotically negligible.

-\subsubsection{Convergence rate of $R_{n,2}$}
+\subsection{Convergence rate of $R_{n,2}$}

 In this section we will derive the convergence rate of

 which will depend on how well the nuisance functions $\pi$ and $\mu$ are estimated.